rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 Would you like to use LXD clustering? (yes/no) [default=no]:
 ```

-If you are interested in clustering, do some additional research on that [here](https://linuxcontainers.org/lxd/docs/master/clustering/)
+If you have interest in clustering, do some additional research on that [at Linux containers here](https://linuxcontainers.org/lxd/docs/master/clustering/).

 ```
 Do you want to configure a new storage pool? (yes/no) [default=yes]:
 Name of the new storage pool [default=default]: storage
 ```

 Optionally, you can accept the default.
-Since we aren't using ZFS, it really is just a choice.

 ```
 Name of the storage backend to use (btrfs, dir, lvm, ceph) [default=btrfs]: dir
 ```

-Note that dir is somewhat slower than btrfs.
-If you have the forsight to leave a disk empty, you can use that device (example: /dev/sdb)
- as the btrfs device and then choose btrfs. dir will work fine
+Note that `dir` is somewhat slower than `btrfs`.
+If you have the foresight to leave a disk empty, you can use that device (example: /dev/sdb) for the `btrfs` device and then select `btrfs`, but only if your host computer has an operating system that supports `btrfs`.
+Rocky Linux and any RHEL clone will not support `btrfs` - not yet, anyway. `dir` will work fine for a lab environment.

 ```
 Would you like to connect to a MAAS server? (yes/no) [default=no]: